Brendan Donovan Player Props: Cardinals vs. Giants

-After hitting .278 with a double, a home run, four walks and three RBI in his past 10 games, Brendan Donovan and the St. Louis Cardinals face the San Francisco Giants (who will start Logan Webb) at 7:45 PM ET on Monday.
+On Tuesday, Brendan Donovan (coming off going 2-for-4) and the St. Louis Cardinals face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 7:45 PM ET.

-In his last game, he racked up two hits (going 2-for-5 with a double) against the Reds.
+In his last appearance, he strung together two hits (going 2-for-4) against the Giants.

 Brendan Donovan Game Info & Props vs. the Giants